Here’s a riddle: Why do we call it life insurance when it’s actually about death?

 Death positivity isn’t just a mindset – it’s business too

-Death doesn’t trend, but death positivity is flourishing.2 Mortician Caitlin Doughty’s book Smoke Gets in Your Eyes and Other Lessons from the Crematory hit bestseller lists upon its release,3 the WeCroak app delivers daily push notifications about your impending demise, and Death Cafe has held more than 12,000 sessions in 79 countries around the world.4
+Death doesn’t trend, but death positivity is flourishing.2 Mortician Caitlin Doughty’s book Smoke Gets in Your Eyes and Other Lessons from the Crematory hit bestseller lists upon its release,4 apps such as WeCroak, Your Life in Weeks and Lifespan help remind you of your impending demise, and Death Cafe has held more than 16,000 sessions in 85 countries around the world.5

 The benefits of being death-positive

 Perhaps the most concrete evidence of death positivity is the wellspring of business opportunities surrounding death.
 Want an alternative to traditional burial or cremation?
-Look into aquamation, green burials, body composting, or a mushroom burial suit.6 Don’t want your ashes to just stay in an urn?
+Look into green burials, being entombed in a coral reef, donated to science, freeze-dried or purified in a mushroom suit.6 Don’t want your ashes to just stay in an urn?
 Have them transformed into cremation stones, fireworks, memorial jewelry, glass art or a vinyl LP.7 And funeral bells and whistles aside, there’s an abundance of tech startups making death planning more accessible.

 How brokers can use death positivity in end-of-life planning